jingliming/jingliming.github.com/_posts/2013-02-05-english-stuff.md

 I spent much of this week wrestling with a server that was in the clutches of OOM killer.

+Programs must be written for people to read, and only incidentally for machines to execute.
 -->

 {% highlight text %}